frontendpatterns/frontendpatterns.dev/src/content/patterns/presentational-vs-container.md

 ---
 # Presentational vs. Container

-Separate components that handle UI rendering from those that manage data and business logic.

 ## Problem

 Without this pattern, the premise that separating components that handle UI rendering from those that manage data and business logic falls apart, and small changes trigger cascading regressions.